kergalym/YABEE/README.md

 - Automatic selection
 - Apply object transform
 - Blender "BackFace Culling" feature (fixed)

 - RenderPipeline Transparent Shading Model.
   It activates only when Metallic and Transmission inputs have been set to 1.0 and Emission input to 0.0 (works with Principled BSDF only)

+- RenderPipeline Skin Shading Model.
+  It activates only when Specular input have been set to lower than 0.5 and IOR input to lower than 1.0
+  (works with Principled BSDF only)

+- RenderPipeline Foilage Shading Model.
+  It activates only when Specular input have been set to lower than 0.5 and IOR input to higher than 1.0
+  (works with Principled BSDF only)

 **Some of these features could be activated by default**, uncheck them first if you don't use them and manually select your object(s).
 **Automatic selection** automatically selects all objects in the scene.
 **Apply object transform** will change **only copy** of the scene prepared for an export.